leyresv/ML_algorithms_from_scratch/utils/README.md

-# Data
+# Utils

-Useful functions to preprocess the data
+Useful functions to preprocess the data and evaluate the models